supabase/postgres/nix/docs/nix-overlays.md

 The names `final` and `prev` are used to refer to packages in terms of other overlays.
 For more information about this, see the [NixOS Wiki Page for Overlays](https://nixos.wiki/wiki/Overlays).

+We also use an overlay to override the default build recipe for `postgresql_16`, and instead feed it the specially patched postgres for use with orioledb extension.
+This experimental variant can be built with `nix build .#psql_orioledb_16/bin`.
+This will build this patched version of postgres, along with all extensions and wrappers that currently are known to work with orioledb.